Nikolai Leskov: Early life

 In August 1841 Leskov began his formal education at the Oryol Lyceum.
 After five years of poor progress all he could manage was a two-year graduation certificate.
 Later, scholar B. Bukhstab, comparing Leskov's school failures with those of Nikolay Nekrasov who had had similar problems, argued that, "...apparently, in both cases the reasons were – on the one hand, the lack of a guiding hand, on the other – [both young men's] loathing for the tiresome cramming routine and the deadly dumbness of state education, both having lively temperaments and an eagerness to learn more of real life".

-In June 1847 Leskov joined the Oryol criminal court office, where Sergey Dmitrievich had once worked.
+In June 1847 Leskov joined the Oryol criminal court office, where Semyon Dmitrievich had once worked.
 In May 1848 Leskov's family's property was destroyed by a fire.
 In July of the same year Leskov's father died from cholera.
 In December 1849 Leskov asked his superiors for a transfer to Kiev, where he joined the local government treasury chamber as an assistant clerk and settled with his maternal uncle, S. P. Alferyev, a professor of medicine.

-In Kiev he attended lectures at the University as an auditor student, studied the Polish and Ukrainian languages and the art of icon-painting, took part in the religious and philosophical circles of the students, and met pilgrims, sectarians and religious dissenters.
+In Kiev he attended lectures at the university as an auditor student, studied the Polish and Ukrainian languages and the art of icon-painting, took part in the religious and philosophical circles of the students, and met pilgrims, sectarians and religious dissenters.
 Dmitry Zhuravsky, an economist and critic of serfdom in Russia, was said to be one of his major influences.
 In 1853 Leskov married Olga Smirnova; they had one son, Dmitry (who died after only a year), and a daughter, Vera.

 In 1857 Leskov quit his job in the office and joined the private trading company Scott & Wilkins (Шкотт и Вилькенс) owned by Alexander Scott, his aunt Polly's Scottish husband.
 Later he wrote of this in one of his short autobiographical sketches: "Soon after the Crimean War I was infected with a then popular heresy, something I've been reproaching myself for since.
 I abandoned the state official career which seemed to be starting promisingly and joined one of the newly-born trade companies."